bidhyapokharel/Predict-Market-Volatility/README.md

 b.
 JSON file that contains the body of WSB post.
 Since, this file is very large we’ll take out only.
+##
 	i.
 Body
 	ii.
 Date
 	iii.
 Score

 We’ll also create the target variable using open and close value.
-Where our condition will be, if yesterday’s closing price is smaller than today’s closing price then our value will be 1 similiarly vice versa.
+Where our condition willbe, if yesterday’s closing price is smaller than today’s closing price then our value will be 1 similiarly vice versa.

 ![alt text](https://github.com/bidhyapokharel/Predict-Market-Volatility/blob/master/Documentation-Report/csvdata.png)